 Overhanging all of these deliberations will be the ramp-up to the presidential election campaign, as various individuals announce (or renounce) their candidacies.
 To the extent candidates are current members of Congress, their desire for advancement will have an effect on Congressional deliberations.

-Andy and his colleague Jeff Bush will discuss these matters and their likely effect on investors and the markets.
-The ongoing budget battles, as well as the upcoming elections, are likely to spark more market fluctuations.
+Andy Friedman and Jeff Bush, experts in political and legislative affairs, will discuss these matters and their likely effect on investors and the markets.
+The ongoing budget battles and deadlines are likely to spark more market fluctuations.
 Tax reform could have a significant impact on investors, as it could alter current exemptions, deductions, and preferential rates for capital gains and dividend income on which investors rely.
-Andy and Jeff also will provide strategies that investors and financial advisors can consider to take advantage of (or protect against) changes arising from the above initiatives, including specific strategies for investment, wealth transfer, and retirement planning.
+And corporate tax reform – aimed at stopping the exodus of companies overseas – could have an outsized effect on particular industries as well as the market in general.
+Andy and Jeff will provide strategies that investors and financial advisors can consider to take advantage of (or protect against) changes arising from the above initiatives, including specific strategies for investment, wealth transfer, and retirement planning.

 To see an excerpt from Andy’s presentation, click here.